-The editor will provide you with a link to a digital form, where you can upload your article, biography, head shot, and accompanying photographs.
+Use the digital form to upload your article, biography, head shot, and accompanying photographs.
 Once an article is submitted it will be reviewed and edited by our staff.

 COPYRIGHT:

 The author retains copyright over the published article and may use the article six months after the publication date.
 A citation to Crossroads is requested with each subsequent publication of the article.